#ghost of tsushima reference

 I do not mean that I wanted Blue Eyed Samurai (BES) to romanticize bushido and samurai.
 However, I did want it to explore these concept, because they made such a big deal out of it.
 The closest comparison I can make and what I was actually hoping for when going into BES, was something more like the manga Azumi.

 The main character of both series, Mizu and Azumi, are similar in several aspects.
 Both are orphaned women who grew up to become fearsome assassins, whose sworsmanship is so incredible that they're able to fight off hordes of men singlehandedly.
-Additionally, both are mixed race, though where Azumi only has blue-ish eyes, Azumi has actual blue eyes.
+Additionally, both are mixed race, though where Azumi only has blue-ish eyes, Mizu has actual blue eyes.
 Additionally, both work as assassins during the sakoku policy, though while Azumi lives around the time of Tokugawa Ieyasu in the 16th century, at the start of the policy, Mizu lives further along in the 17th century.

 Azumi is a gritty look into (among other things) both shinobi and samurai that does not romanticize either, and has won an award for its exploration of these concepts in relation to buddhism.
 In fact, everyone in Azumi suffers.
 The only one who is perhaps glorified is Azumi, who many critics compare to a boddhisattva.

-Throughout the story, Azumi works to not become too attached to earthly comforts, but still suffers because of her attachment to her companions.
+Throughout the story, Azumi has learnt to not be too attached to earthly comforts, but still suffers because of her attachment to her companions.
 As Azumi completes her pruning missions for her boss (the Buddhist monk Tenkai), she accumulates a lot of bad karma in the form of endless waves of people pursuing her for either revenge, the bounty on her head, the thrill of defeating a master swordswoman, etc. Because of it, 90% of her closest companions SPOILER die, and many of her friends are raped or permanently maimed, and has to deal with the trauma and practical inconveniences of it.
 Often because they are caught in the crossfire between Azumi's targets or those who pursue her.

 By the end of the story, Azumi still ends up making new companions like usual and her boss continues wanting to send her on pruning missions.
 But she decides to leave them all behind, so that those she cares about will not be affected by her bad karma again.
 She knows she will have to stay on the road indefinitely and will never really be able to enjoy the comforts of settling down, because of her pursuers.
 The series makes the buddhist argument that earthly attachment in general causes suffering, and Azumi is enlightened by abandoning those attachments and by facing her karma, although that does not mean she will not end up with a violent death.
 The story ends openly with Azumi wandering off into obscurity.